matifaro/individual-vs-team-productivity-replication/README.md

 For group comparisons, non-parametric tests were employed due to the ordinal nature of Likert-scale data.
 The Mann-Whitney U test was used to compare the two independent groups of managers and developers, while the Wilcoxon signed-rank test was applied for paired within-subject comparison.
 For comparisons involving three or more groups, e.g. work setup, the Kruskal-Wallis H test was used, followed by pairwise Mann-Whitney U tests where appropriate.

 Pairwise associations between ordinal variables were assessed using Spearman's rank correlation coefficient (p).
-Effect sizes are reported as rank-biserial correlation (r) for Mann-Whitney U tests and as Spearman's p for correlations.
+Effect sizes are reported as rank-biserial correlation (r) for Mann-Whitney U tests and as Spearman's ρ for correlations.

 For binary outcomes, in multiple-choice questions, Fisher's exact test was used to compare proportions between groups.